legal and privacy

 Managing an account following a bereavement

-We’re sorry for your loss and we would like to make managing their account with us as simple as possible.
+We’re so sorry for your loss and we’re here to help with managing their account.

-This article will guide you on how to close an account of a mobile number if the account holder has passed away.
+Here we’ll guide you through how to close their account if the account holder has passed away.

-To notify felix about the death of the account holder, please use the Australian Death Notification Service (ADNS).
+To notify us about the death of the account holder, please use the Australian Death Notification Service (ADNS).

 The ADNS is a secure and online national government service which enables you to digitally notify multiple organisations about the death of the account holder.